 The Pint makes it easy enough to ride down a steep hill, allowing you to go as slow as you want.
 It also stops exceptionally quickly on flat ground, only taking about 15' to come to a complete stop when traveling at a speed of around 12 mph.

-If you always wanted to get a one wheel, self-balancing skateboard of your own and couldn't afford the price tag of the original, then the Pint is for you.
+If you always wanted to get a one wheel, self-balancing skateboard of your own and couldn't afford the price tag of the super premium models, the Pint is for you.
 This board is fast, climbs hills easily, and has a reasonable range, all while being exceptionally fun to ride at a price that is about half that of the top boards.

 — Austin Palmer, David Wise, and Jenna Ammerman